redbackspider77/GitHubPagesDeployMonitor/README.md

 # GitHub Pages Deploy Monitor

-A [Windows Forms](https://github.com/dotnet/winforms) application, built using [VS Community 2022](https://visualstudio.microsoft.com/vs/community/) for Windows 10+.
+A [Windows Forms](https://github.com/dotnet/winforms) application, built using [VS Community 2022](https://visualstudio.microsoft.com/vs/community/) for Windows 10+, and packaged with [Advanced Installer](https://www.advancedinstaller.com/).
 The purpose of this app is to notify the user through a notification when their [Github Page](https://pages.github.com/)'s build and deployment checks have passed since the last push, indicating it has been updated server-side.
 Not affiliated with Github.

 ## Installation